Mo3az00/simple-node-server/docs/install-a-demo-project.md

 If it doesn't, please check if you missed a semicolon or broke something during copy &amp; paste.

-When everthing is fine, restart the nginx server:
+When everything is fine, restart the nginx server:
 <pre>
 sudo service nginx restart
 </pre>